GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/batch-inference/README.md

   - [Distributed Inference and Serving with vLLM using Persistent Disk](/use-cases/inferencing/serving/vllm/persistent-disk/README.md)
 - A bucket containing the prepared data from the [Data Preparation example](/use-cases/model-fine-tuning-pipeline/data-preparation/gemma-it/README.md)

-> NOTE: If you did not execute the data preparation example, follow [these instructions](/use-cases/prerequisites/prepared-data.md) to load the model into the bucket.
+> NOTE: If you did not execute the data preparation example, follow [these instructions](/use-cases/prerequisites/prepared-data.md) to load the dataset into the bucket.

 ## Preparation